esferatec/ec-luart-menumanager/README.md

 MenuManager() -> object
 ```

-The code above initializes a new instance of the menu manager object.
-It returns the newly created object.
+Initializes a new menu manager instance.

 ## Method - add